 You might be able to do a lot -- you might be able to do nothing.
 It completely depends on the circumstances and no one could answer this question based on the minimal facts provided.
 Please contact an experienced immigration attorney as soon as possible to go over the specific facts of his case...Read more »

 First, this is not a "decision."
 This means the government does not oppose a motion filed on your behalf to administratively close your removal proceedings.
 You are not a top priority for deportation at the moment based on your specific circumstances.
-It sounds as though you have an attorney and...Read more »
+It sounds as though you have an...Read more »

 I originally applied for AOS through marriage but my husband and I decided to instead move back to my country with my family.
 We feel strongly about this and would like to abandon the green card as neatly and honestly as possible.
 However, I need to finish my degree on my F1 status for another year...
 Read more »